 Experiential learning and research

-- Field courses in the Vancouver area
+- Participate in field courses in the Vancouver area.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.